Life Insurance During Your 20s

 Once you reach your 50s and beyond, your needs dramatically shift.
 As you enter the realm of senior citizenship, rates tend to skyrocket.
 Having a life insurance policy, of course, still provides the peace of mind you’ll especially crave as you get older, and in the short term, your policy could help provide coverage in the face of any lingering debts.
 Yet, because your life insurance policy is bound to be more costly now, you may need to adjust your plan accordingly.

 If this is the case, you could opt for a term plan to find an affordable balance that can keep your policy active without harshly cutting into your resources.
 While they tend to be more expensive as you age, your life insurance plan could even be used to fund a trust or plan your estate’s future.

-We can’t stress enough the value in getting started as early as possible.
+The value in getting started as early as possible can’t be stressed enough.
 Yet, even if you’re already in your later years, the benefits of a robust life insurance plan are clearer than ever.